superbuilders/qti-assessment-item-generator/README.md

 // 2.
 Load a raster image (e.g., a screenshot) and create a payload. const screenshotBytes = await fs.readFile("/abs/path/to/screenshot.png");
 const screenshotPayload: RasterImagePayload = {
-  data: new Blob([screenshotBytes]),
+  data: new Blob([screenshotBytes]), // Bun and Node provide Blob globally
   mimeType: "image/png",
 };

+// You can also include images as data URLs. const extraImageBytes = await fs.readFile("/path/to/figure.png");
+const extraImageDataUrl = `data:image/png;base64,${extraImageBytes.toString("base64")}`;

 // 3.
 Manually build the offline envelope.
-No network calls will be made. const envelope: AiContextEnvelope = {
+No network calls will be made by the library. const envelope: AiContextEnvelope = {
   primaryContent: html,
-  supplementaryContent: [svgText],
+  supplementaryContent: [svgText], // Vector graphics go here as raw text
-  multimodalImageUrls: [], // Can also include data: URLs here
+  multimodalImageUrls: [extraImageDataUrl], // Raster images can be data: URLs
-  multimodalImagePayloads: [screenshotPayload],
+  multimodalImagePayloads: [screenshotPayload], // Or raw binary payloads };
-};

 // 4.
 Generate the structured item.